 This call document provides information for applicants in preparing and submitting an application for an Irish Research Council Government of Ireland Postgraduate Scholarship or a Government of Ireland Postdoctoral Fellowship.
 It also provides a general overview of the assessment process.
+Please note that all Call documentation (this Call document, Guide for Applicants, Frequently Asked Questions) should be carefully read by all applicants prior to making an application.
 This document, in conjunction with the General Terms and Conditions for Early-Career Awards, the letter of offer and the Irish Research Council's policies and procedures, set out the terms and conditions for all early-career awards funded by the Irish Research Council.
 The Irish Research Council reserves the right to amend this call document at any time.